General Use Guidelines

 Hunting, weapons, illegal drugs: Hunting, weapons and illegal drugs are not permitted on the property.

 Animals: There are many wild animals to observe at SAWUURA.
 While it is tempting to “get close” to wild animals, any contact with humans may alter their behavior.
 Please follow this rule of thumb: If you are changing the animals behavior, you are too close.
 All of the animals you’d expect in the forest are residents here, so be watchful and respectful when hiking and climbing.
 It is very important to keep all food and scented items such as toothpaste and candy out of tents.
-Food should be stored in vehicles, the kitchen area or in the winter cabin to discourage foraging by mice and large animals.
+Check your and your children’s pockets for food wrappers.
+Food must be stored in vehicles, the kitchen area or in the cabins to discourage foraging by mice and large animals.

 Fire Safety

 Cook stoves: are permitted in camp sites in an area that is clear from overhanging material.
-Stoves should be place on concrete pads near the campsites (when available) or a secure, non-flammable surface, off of the ground, with a fire extinguisher nearby.
-Cooking stoves will be allowed in the 2 screened summer cabins provided they are away from flammables, and must be off of the floor, with a fire extinguisher nearby.
+Stoves should be placed on concrete pads near the campsites (when available) or a secure, non-flammable surface, off of the ground, with a fire extinguisher nearby.
+Be sure a tile or similar is used on top of the plastic picnic tables.

 Lanterns: To reduce the risk of forest fires, battery powered lanterns are encouraged.
 If using a gas powered lantern, do not hang it near the trunk of a tree or under any foliage.